caelumproject/Apollo/README.md

 **Common issues**

-`permission denied` when running `.sh` files: First execute `chmod +x FILE_NAME` to grant permissions
+`permission denied` when running `.sh` files: First execute `chmod +x FILE_NAME` to grant permissions `error: Your local changes to the following files would be overwritten by merge:` Stash the local changes made by the `chmod` action by executing `git stash` first.

 **Upgrading go-caelum**

 Whenever new updates are available, please run `./upgrade-caelum.sh`